Parameterized Exact and Approximation Algorithms for Maximum $k$-Set Cover and Related Satisfiability Problems: Preliminaries

+To prove that, we refine a technique for obtaining multiparameterized FPT algorithms developed by Bonnet et al.~\cite{multiparameteralgorithmica}, called \emph{greediness-for-parameterization}, which is based on \emph{branching} algorithms.
 Roughly, a branching algorithm extends a \emph{partial} solution at each recursion step.
 The execution of such an algorithm can be seen as a \emph{branching tree}.
-The best among the \emph{complete} solutions at the leaves of the branching tree, is outputted.
-The basic idea of the technique is to branch on: \begin{itemize} \item a greedy extension of the partial solution. \item other extensions in the neighbourhood of the greedy extension. \end{itemize} The soundness of the algorithm lies on the fact that if none of the above extensions of the partial solution is done by a supposed optimal solution, then the greedy choice stays optimal at the end.
-All these terms and ideas are defined more precisely in Section~\ref{exact} and the technique greediness-for-parameterization is applied with some refinements for \pSC{} in Section~\ref{exact} and for \pSAT{} in Section~\ref{satsec}.
-Table~\ref{tableone} summarizes the main complexity results of the paper for both \pSC.
+The best among the \emph{complete} solutions at the leaves of the branching tree, is output.
+The basic idea of the technique is to branch on: \begin{itemize} \item a greedy extension of the partial solution; \item other extensions in the neighborhood of the greedy extension. \end{itemize} The soundness of the algorithm lies on the fact that if none of the above extensions of the partial solution is done by a supposed optimal solution, then the greedy choice stays optimal at the end.
 Although the techniques are not the same, greediness-for-parameterization shares some common points with the \textit{greedy localization} technique (see~\cite{chenetalgreedylocalizationfsttcs01,dehneetalliwpec04,liuetaliwpec06} for some applications).
 Here, one uses a local search approach: one starts from a computed approximate solution and turns it to an optimal solution.
 However, greedy localization technique is less general than greediness-for-parameterization, since it suits maximization problems only.